Beating Broke

 Is Your Car an Asset If There Is a Car Loan on It?

-One dicey situation is that if you sell the car and its value is lower than the car loan, is a car a liability in this case?
-In a real sense, it is still an asset that does not have a lot of value that can cover your debt.
+One dicey situation is if you sell the car and its value is lower than the car loan.
+Is a car a liability in this case?
+In a real sense, it is still an asset that does not have much value that can cover your debt.
 The car you sold has not reduced your net worth; it is the loan that could cut it.
 Of course, in some cases, you may sell the car and still have some money left.
-So, this makes it clear that the vehicle itself is not the liability.
+So, this makes it clear that the vehicle itself is not a liability.

 How Can I Determine the Value of My Car?

-Since your car affects your net worth, you will do a lot of good by determining the worth of your car.
+Since your car affects your net worth, take the time to determine its worth.
 Here’s what to do:

 • Determine the value

-A brand new vehicle loses over 20% of its initial value by the end of the first year of its purchase.
-It will continue to lose its worth by 10% yearly in the second, third, fourth, and fifth year of its purchase.
+A brand-new vehicle loses over 20% of its initial value by the end of the first year of its purchase.
+It will continue to lose its worth by 10% yearly in the second, third, fourth, or fifth year of its purchase.
 By using this knowledge, you can calculate how much your car is worth on your own.

 • Go to Kelly Blue Book and other similar websites